pandas-dev/pandas/web/pandas/pdeps/0009-io-extensions.md

-pandas supports importing and exporting data from different formats using I/O connectors, currently implemented in `pandas/io`, as well as connectors to in-memory structure, like Python structures or other library formats.
+pandas supports importing and exporting data from different formats using I/O connectors, currently implemented in `pandas/io`, as well as connectors to in-memory structures, like Python structures or other library formats.
 In many cases, those connectors wrap an existing Python library, while in some others, pandas implements the logic to read and write to a particular format.